habitat-sh/habitat/www/source/docs/reference/environment-vars.html.md

 | `HAB_STUDIO_ROOT` | build system | no default | Root of the current studio under `$HAB_STUDIOS_HOME`.
 Infrequently overridden. |
 | `HAB_USER` | supervisor | no default | User key to use when running with [service group encryption](/docs/run-packages-security/#service-group-encryption) |

+# Customizing Studio

+When you enter a studio, Habitat will attempt to locate `/src/.studiorc` and source it.
+Think `~/.bashrc`.
+This file can be used to export any environment variables like the ones you see above as well as any other shell customizations to help you develop your plans from within the studio.

+To use this feature, place a `.studiorc` in the current working directory where you will run `hab studio enter`.